Oliphaunte/wrinkle_in_the_fabric/priv/blog/2024-01-02-rust-and-webassembly.md

 `cargo new rust_text_editor --lib`

-## Setup typescript
+## Setup TypeScript

 One of the additional features we will want to setup, is TypeScript.
-Now, the nice thing about LiveView is that opposed to most other JS frameworks, out interaction to JS is more limited, but we still have the capability of utilizing it when necessary via Hooks, which we will make use of for this project.
+Now, the nice thing about LiveView is that opposed to most other JS frameworks, our interaction to JS is more limited, but we still have the capability of utilizing it when necessary via Hooks, which we will make use of for this project.

 Before that, let's setup TypeScript.

-I have a separate post dedicated to this process, so if you haven't yet setup typescript, [feel free to go over here and set it up](/posts/setup-typescript-in-phoenix)
+I have a separate post dedicated to this process, so if you haven't yet setup TypeScript, [feel free to go over here and set it up](/posts/setup-typescript-in-phoenix)